Juried by Wai Kit Lam

 Everything We See Hides Another Thing

-“Everything We See Hides Another Thing”; screen prints; 11 x 14 in
+“Everything We See Hides Another Thing”; screen prints - 11 x 14 inches

 In our daily lives, we are constantly stimulated by a variety of senses— often, all at once.
 These senses play a prominent role in our lives in that they are how we understand and connect with things, whether that is with people or objects.
 Traditionally, art tends to only employ the sense of sight.
 As an individual who is deeply connected to the senses of scent and touch, I began to experiment with ways in which to employ these senses in my work.
 My work focuses on creating pieces that explore these senses in order to facilitate an impactful relationship between the pieces and the viewer.

 My work considers the reconstruction of space and the construction of fluid boundaries to form a perpetual change in an environment.
 I was born in Israel, relocated to China, and currently reside in Chicago; I channel this personal history into my work.
 Utilizing video installation, sculpture and performative processes, I am interested in how one settles in a space and modifies it with the use of domestic objects to create boundaries, structures, and architecture.